SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/weaver_code_anatomy.md

 An include block incorporates content (code blocks, questions blocks, etc.) from other YAML files.
 When you run the interview, docassemble acts as if all of the content in the YAML files listed below was copied and pasted right in this exact spot.
 This is described in more detail in the [docassemble documentation](https://docassemble.org/docs/initial.html#include).

-This include block includes the AssemblyLine package, as well as the jurisdiction and organization packages that you picked in the Weaver.
+This `include` block includes the AssemblyLine package, giving you access to all of the pre-created questions in AssemblyLine.
+It also adds the jurisdiction and organization packages that you picked in the Weaver.
 By default, the jurisdiction package is ALMassachusetts, and the organization package is the MassAccess package.
-This gives you access to all of the pre-created questions in AssemblyLine.

 ```yml
 include: